How Publishers Acquire Novels

 People will sometimes say the editor or agent is looking for a reason to reject authors, but that’s not really the case.
 If they’re not looking for new clients/authors at this moment in time, they just close to queries.
 That’s different from trying to find reasons to reject authors.
 When I was a literary agent, I was looking for great authors who could write great books.
 As an acquisitions editor, I was looking for great authors who could write great books.

 What I think is great is different from what someone else thinks is great, which is why it can take a number of tries to find a match.
-And, of course, sometimes the book isn’t great by anyone’s standards, and then it will probably not find a home.
+And, of course, sometimes the book isn’t great by anyone’s standards, and then it probably won’t find a home.

 I ran a romance imprint.
 We received queries from children’s book authors, YA authors, thriller authors, and horror authors.
 Even if their books were great, they were not a match, so they received a rejection.
 (Note that sometimes agents sent mismatches!
 It pays for the author to have a clear grasp of what type of book they’ve written and to communicate that to everyone who is part of their career, even their agent.)